 In addition to all this, Dr Marshall is an accomplished actor and has been Chairman of Equity (the actors’ union) in South East Wales for the past seven years.

-He is also a published historian and has chronicled two volumes of the history of the Balkans from 1853.
-In addition, he has penned hundreds of papers on subjects as diverse as philosophy, quantum physics, education, politics and popular culture.
+Dr Marshall is also a published historian and has chronicled two volumes of the history of the Balkans.
+In addition, he has penned hundreds of papers on subjects as diverse as philosophy, quantum physics, education, politics and popular culture and is a popular, published poet.

 In his youth, he rode racehorses.
 His more recent hobbies are flying aeroplanes and helicopters and he holds a Royal Yacht Association Certificate of Competency.